rustfoundation/painter/README.md

 exists at `(Version)-[INVOKES]->(Crate)`
 - Extract all crate files to a working folder, where names are {crate}-{version}.
 This can be done with any number of tools in the ecosystem for mirroring.
 For this project we wrote [walterhpearce/crates-spider](https://github.com/walterhpearce/crates-spider.git)
-- `cargo +nightly run -- compile-all -s cargo_sources -b cargo_bytecodes`
+- `cargo +nightly run --release -- compile-all -s cargo_sources -b cargo_bytecodes`
-- `cargo +nightly run -- export-all-neo4j -s cargo_sources -b cargo_bytecodes -d 127.0.0.1:7687 -u neo4j -p changeme123`
+- `cargo +nightly run --release -- export-all-neo4j -s cargo_sources -b cargo_bytecodes -d bolt://127.0.0.1:7687 -u neo4j -p changeme123`

 ### Database